magdesign/PocketVJ-CP-v3/ROADMAP.md

 ### Priority:

+- bring the ausio quality fixes from exhibition to the rtc as well! <br />
 - change build pipeline to build docs into cp and to website <br />
 - feedback in cp when moving speed or opacity slider <br />
 - rewrite update script to force remove content in ofxPiMapper/example/bin/data/sources/videos, recheck to mapper update process! <br />